 - Lymphovascular Invasion status is required by the CCR for all sites when available. - LVI is required by the CCR for primary sites penis (C600; C608-C609) and testis (C620-C621) for cases diagnosed 1/1/2010 and forward. - Code from pathology report(s).
 If not available, code the absence or presence of lymphovascular invasion as described in the medical record. - The primary source of this information is the College of American Pathologists (CAP) synoptic report or checklist.
-If the CAP is not available, code this data item from the pathology report or a physician's statement within the medical record, in that order of priority. - Perineural invasion is not coded in this data item. - Use the pathology report for any specimen (biopsy or resection) from the primary tumor. - Use the table below for cases treated with neoadjuvant (preoperative) therapy.
+If the CAP is not available, code this data item from the pathology report or a physician's statement within the medical record, in that order of priority. - Code 0, 2, 3, 4, or 9 in lymphovascular invasion for the following Schema IDs - 00730 Thyroid - 00740 Thyroid Medullary - 00760 Adrenal Gland - Perineural invasion is not coded in this data item. - Use the pathology report for any specimen (biopsy or resection) from the primary tumor. - Use the table below for cases treated with neoadjuvant (preoperative) therapy.
 Code LVI based on the medical record when medical record conflicts with this table.